fanfanlatulipe26/XGZP6897D/README.md

  The raw integer value of temperature must be devided by 256 to convert in degree Celsius.
  The raw integer value of pressure must be divided by the K factor to convert in Pa.

-If you want to specify another I2C interface, you cann pass the interface to the constructor.
+If you want to specify another I2C interface, you can pass the interface to the constructor.
 `XGZP6897D(uint16_t K, TwoWire* theWire);`